By Tanel Poder

 xcapture-bpf (and xtop) are like the Linux top

 tool, but extended with x-ray vision and ability to view your performance data from any chosen angle (that eBPF allows to instrument).
+This enables things like top for wall-clock time and much more.
 You can use it for system level overview and drill down into indivual threads’ activity and soon even into individual kernel events like lock waits or memory stalls. eBPF is not only customizable, it’s completely programmable and I plan to take full advantage of it.
 I have so far implemented less than 5% of everything this method and the new tool is capable of, stay tuned for more!

 I included a screenshot image below, to show how the terminal text search/highlighting and scrolling capabilities work nicely together with my new stacktiles formatting method.
 This way you can fit more relevant things on your screen and not have to switch windows or scroll around that much, while keeping some structure and sanity in place with all the stack traces.